 Additional problems we see:

-To be ready for the future of integration without placing a big risk, we recommend upgrading to SAP PI 7.5 and installing and start playing with SAP CPI.
+To prepare for future integrations without major risks, we advise upgrading to SAP PI 7.5 and beginning to experiment with SAP CPI.

 Code 10 IT Managing Partner and Senior SAP Integration consultant.